enzymefinance/protocol/README.md

 2. Possible changes:

 - Someone sends somebody an amount: Transfer
-- Someone approves somebody an amount to spend: Approval

 3. Emit events:
    It is obvious for that example, but lets see what an observer can see the following events and reproduce every step in history.